 SHAH ALAM, MALAYSIA —

-Aisyah’s lawyer, Gooi Soon Seng, has told reporters previously that she was recruited in early January by a North Korean man known just as James to star in what he said were video prank shows.
-The lawyer said James had Aisyah go to malls, hotels and airports and rub oil or pepper sauce on strangers, which he would film on his phone, and paying Aisyah between $100 and $200 for each prank.
+Aisyah's lawyer, Gooi Soon Seng, told reporters before the trial that she was recruited in early January by a North Korean man known to her only as James to star in what he said were video prank shows.
+The lawyer said James and Aisyah went to malls, hotels and airports, where she would rub oil or pepper sauce on strangers.
+James recorded the encounters on his phone, and paid Aisyah between $100 and $200 for each one.

-Malaysia never directly accused North Korea, but South Korea’s spy agency has said the attack was part of a five-year plot by North Korean leader Kim Jong Un to kill a brother he reportedly never met.
-Kim Jong Nam was not thought to be seeking influence over his younger brother but had spoken out publicly against his family’s dynastic rule.
+Malaysia has never directly accused North Korea, but South Korea's spy agency has claimed the attack was part of a plot by North Korean leader Kim Jong Un to kill a brother he reportedly never met.
+Kim Jong Nam was a virtual exile not known to have actively been seeking influence over his younger brother, but had years earlier spoken out publicly against his family's dynastic rule.